HiPerCoRe/KTT/documentation/ktt_api.md

 Currently supported data types are double, float and int.
 Returns id assigned to argument by tuner.

 * `size_t addArgument(const T value)`:
 Adds new scalar argument to kernel.
+All scalar arguments are read-only.
 Currently supported data types are double, float and int.
 Returns id assigned to argument by tuner.

 Kernel tuning methods
 ---------------------

 * `void tuneKernel(const size_t kernelId)`:
-Starts the autotuning process for specified kernel.
+Starts the tuning process for specified kernel.

 Result printing methods
 -----------------------